 .
 A study of celiac disease and may help unlock the mystery of why modern man, who dines daily at the table of wheat, is the sickest animal yet to have arisen on this strange planet of ours.

-Celiac disease (CD) was once considered an extremely rare affliction, limited to individuals of European origin.
-Today, however, a growing number of studies indicate that celiac disease is found throughout the US at a rate of up to 1 in every 133 persons, which is several orders of magnitude higher than previously estimated.
+Celiac disease (CD) was once considered an extremely rare affliction, limited to individuals of European descent.
+Today, however, a growing number of studies indicate that celiac disease is found throughout the world at a rate of up to 1 in every 100 persons, which is several orders of magnitude higher than previously estimated.

 These findings have led researchers to visualize CD as an iceberg.
 The tip of the iceberg represents the relatively small number of the world’s population whose gross presentation of clinical symptoms often leads to the diagnosis of celiac disease.
 This is the classical case of CD characterized by gastrointestinal symptoms, malabsorption and malnourishment.
 It is confirmed with the "gold standard" of an intestinal biopsy.
 The submerged middle portion of the iceberg is largely invisible to classical clinical diagnosis, but not to modern serological screening methods in the form of antibody testing.
 This middle portion is composed of asymptomatic and latent celiac disease as well as "out of the intestine" varieties of wheat intolerance.
 Finally, at the base of this massive iceberg sits approximately 20-30% of the world’s population – those who have been found to carry the HLA-DQ locus of genetic susceptibility to celiac disease on chromosome 6.*